sigilante/emissary/README.md

 #   `%emissary`

+**Status ~2024.10.29.  `%emissary` works for most applications but has occasional connectivity bugs via remote scry that have proven difficult to diagnose.**

 `%emissary` allows a running star to designate a planet as its representative.
 (This is tied to operation not merely to ownership.)
 The app is served at `/app/emissary`.

 `%emissary` allows app developers to permit delegate planets to exercise star-related powers and privileges.
 It can be used for arrangements beyond this, however.